 Ideally, for younger and beginner riders, a class of no more than 6 riders is preferable.
 Beginners require closer attention and much explanation of the terminology and mechanics of horses, so the smaller the class, the better to ensure more one-on-one time.

-Horse riding schools need to abide to Government, industry and insurance guidelines to ensure that safe riding standards are practiced.
+Horse riding schools need to abide by Government, industry and insurance guidelines to ensure those safe riding standards are practised.
 Horse riding schools need to have a current public liability insurance policy at all times.

 Places to experience horseriding in Brisbane